 The process (choosing aside!) was quick and easy and took around 10 minutes.
 I eventually settled for a chalky blue called Driftwood Blues, and a soft French grey called Shrouded Lace.

-The paint needed a good mix, but once that was done it went on extremely well.
+The premium blend v700 paint needed a good mix to start with, but once that was done it went on extremely well.
 Although I was painting straight onto a raw surface, I could almost have got away with a single coat but did apply two.
 It dried extremely fast, as well – I was working outside in warm sunshine, and by the time I’d finished applying the first coat I was able to start the next.

 Once I’d painted two coats both inside and out, I left the cupboard to dry overnight.
 I wanted to give it a slight distressed look without going too ‘shabby chic’, so I decided to use a minimal approach.